Nationwide Health Insurance Plans: Coverage That Works Across All 50 States

 The way your coverage works depends on the plan type:

-- EPO and POS (Exclusive Provider Organization & Point of Service): EPOs are more restrictive; POS plans vary widely.
+EPO and POS (Exclusive Provider Organization and Point of Service): EPOs are more restrictive; POS plans vary widely.

 No matter the plan type, emergency care is generally always covered nationwide, as required by law.
 For non-emergency care, check your plan details carefully.